 All research and teaching projects involving the use of animals must be approved by an Animal Ethics Committee (AEC) and must be conducted under an active Animal Research Authority (ARA).

 Under the legislation, the maximum approval for a project is up to three years.
 Once a project is approved an ARA is issued and the project may commence.
 An ARA is issued for a 12 month period and can be renewed upon provision and AEC approval of an Annual Report.
 At the end of the project it is mandatory to submit a Final Report.
 See Figure 1 for details.

 Figure 1.
 Approval Periods

-Please find below the meeting and cut off dates for 2020 and 2021.
-All submissions must be made by the closing date to be considered at the meeting.
+Please find below the meeting and submission deadline dates for 2021.
+All submissions must be made by the submission deadline to be considered at the meeting.
 Submission to the Secretary’s ACEC can be sent to email@example.com

 The current forms and templates are available below.
 Any new forms will be uploaded here.
 Please check this page to ensure you have the latest version of the form prior to making your submission.